retgits/trello-lambda/README.md

               --plaintext "PLAIN TEXT HERE")
 ```

-## Build and Deploy
+## Usage

-There are several `Make` targets available to help build and deploy the function
+There are several `make` targets available to help build and deploy the function

 | Target | Description                                       |
 |--------|---------------------------------------------------|